-- 2.19 In both gas and electricity we will work with the Department of Enterprise, Trade and Investment to deliver relevant actions flowing from the Strategic Energy Framework, which was published in September 2010. - 2.20 Our principal objective to promote the gas industry in Northern Ireland has resulted in significant development.
+2.19 In both gas and electricity we will work with the Department of Enterprise, Trade and Investment to deliver relevant actions flowing from the Strategic Energy Framework, which was published in September 2010.

+- 2.20 Our principal objective to promote the development and maintenance of an efficient, economic and co-ordinated gas industry in Northern Ireland, and to do so in a way that is consistent with the fulfillment by the Authority, pursuant to Article 40 of the Gas Directive, of the objectives set out in paragraphs (a) to (h) of that Article.
 This has included the construction of the South North and North West pipelines and the associated development of gas network in the ten towns outside the Greater Belfast area. - 2.21 The next five years offers further opportunity to develop the industry.
 We are focused on advancing the Common Arrangements for Gas project which will lead to the harmonisation of the industry on an all-island level, and which should facilitate the potential for storage facilities and improve the attractiveness of the NI market to competing suppliers.
 We will also prioritise the development of a more structured and robust approach to monopoly price controls with the finalisation and bedding in of a detailed cost reporting matrix to provide improved scrutiny and transparency on network costs.
 This will allow consideration to be given to how the next price controls can effectively be structured. - 2.22 The more detailed workstreams discussed below have been organised consistently with our Corporate Strategy themes noted earlier.